muratk3n/thirdwave/en/tweets/2020/week8a.md

 ---

-The last time when voters were satisfied with the direction of the country was right after 9/11, stayed like that for months.
+Last time when voters were satisfied with the "direction of the country" was right after 9/11, stayed like that for months.
 Voters don't know much.

 "Voters are so-so, lukewarm abt the direction of the country according to polls"